sunnat629/VATCalculator/README.md

 # VAT Calculator
-With the given API of [jsonvat](https://jsonvat.com/)  , I got an API of VAT converting in various tax tips.
-In this app, I have developed an app which calculates the currency based on the given country list.
+With the given API of [jsonvat](https://jsonvat.com/), I got a json of VAT converting in various tax tips of Europe countries.
+I have developed an app which calculates the currency based on the given country list.
 You can select any country from the dropdown list.
-I tried to develop this app with a combination of all the Android Architecture Components and latest technologies.
+I have developed this app with a combination of all the Android Architecture Components and latest technologies.

 ### App Layout Flow –
 ![vat calculator](https://github.com/sunnat629/VATCalculator/blob/master/vatCalc.jpg "vat calculator")